 Golf equipment reviews are the most popular articles on our website.
 For whatever reason, followers of GU and our podcast like to read our thoughts on new golf equipment.
+This is true for everything from golf instruction books to accessories for your golf cart.
 As a result, I’ve had the privilege of trying out some really cool stuff over the years and have connected with a number of awesome marketing and PR contacts.

 At no point does any of that guarantee me anything in terms of new products to review.
 Ever.

 During a recent text exchange with a marketing director from a well known brand, the topic of new product reviews came up.
 My contact explained that his company recently decided that the practice of sending products out for review was becoming stale.
 There was nothing more frustrating to him than to see their brand featured on a blog’s front page today, only to be replaced by an entirely different brand tomorrow.

 The return on investment for an OEM has dwindled, especially if no correlation between a product review and sales of that product are seen.

 As was discussed in a recent GU podcast episode, there is nothing “free” about receiving golf equipment to review.
 Shipping costs alone can cost larger companies tens of thousands of dollars a year on top of the cost to actually make the equipment.
 While a drop in a bucket for some, this can become a significant budget line item for others.

 In addition, golf is one of the very few industries that does not require media to sign a contract or lending agreement to review a new product.
 Ninety percent of the items I’ve reviewed, for example, I’ve been able to keep or give away in a contest.
 The rest I have to ship back to the manufacturer on my own dime.

 Is that inconvenient?
 At times.
 Am I entitled to being able to keep anything?
 Absolutely not.